joachimschaaf/dockerdemo/README.md

     docker tag demo-<My_Userid>/myimage hub.1worldsync.de/demo-<My_Userid>/myimage
     docker push hub.1worldsync.de/demo-<My_Userid>/myimage

+## Start a container

+To start the container using docker-compose, use

+    docker-compose up -d

+Check the status with `docker ps` or `docker-compose ps`.
+To stop and remove the container use

+    docker-compose down

 ## Do it with Maven

 Got to the directory `maven-project` for an example Maven project that builds the same image.